bentonow/bento-wordpress-sdk/README.md

 🐶 Battle-tested on Bento Production!

+> [!IMPORTANT]
+> Please install the Bento plugin on a development or staging site before using it in production.
+This ensures that all your plugins are compatible and there are no conflicts.
+Additionally, make sure you have a recent backup handy.
+Whilst we've tested this plugin on clean installs of WordPress, we can't guarantee there will be no issues due to the nature of the WordPress ecosystem.
+Use at your own risk (which you can mitigate with testing on a staging site and backing up properly!).

+## Requirements

+- Bento account and your API keys
+- WordPress or WooCommerce site (latest versions recommended)

 ## Installation

 Download and install this package as a plugin, then add your site key.
 You're done!